 - The Nomination and Remuneration Committee must review participation rates for women across all levels of the workforce not less than annually.
-That review was undertaken by the Committee in respect of 2021/22.
+That review was undertaken by the Committee in respect of 2022/23.
 The Company saw participation rates for women remain relatively static at all levels of the organisation. - The Nomination and Remuneration Committee is to review pay parity data for women and men across all levels of the workforce not less than annually to determine whether there is any unconscious bias.
-To the extent that the review suggests that unconscious bias may exist, Management is to investigate and report to the Committee the causes of that bias, as well as to develop recommendations to address any bias. - The Committee reviewed pay parity data in respect of 2021/22 and Management has investigated whether unconscious bias exists.
-As women are over-represented in some areas of the Company's workforce (eg, administration) and under-represented in other areas of the work-force (eg, operational), the data requires careful analysis. - Management is required to report to the Nomination and Remuneration Committee not less than annually participation rates for women compared to men in externally provided training programs.
-A particular area of focus is management training programs (eg, Australian Institute of Management and equivalent) as it is through these training programs that the pool of future senior managers will be developed.
-Management has reported to the Committee on training participation rates in 2021/22.
-Participation rates in management training do not reveal any bias. - The Nomination and Remuneration Committee is to review data re tenure and turnover levels for women compared to men across all levels of the Company's workforce not less than annually as part of seeking to understand the reasons for differing participation rates for women and men.
-Tenure and turnover data was reviewed by the Committee in respect of 2021/22.
-Turnover rates for men and women were equivalent across different levels of the organisation.
+To the extent that the review suggests that unconscious bias may exist, Management is to investigate and report to the Committee the causes of that bias, as well as to develop recommendations to address any bias. - The Committee reviewed pay parity data in respect of 2022/23 and Management has investigated whether unconscious bias exists.
+As women are over-represented in some areas of the Company's workforce (eg, administration) and under-represented in other areas of the work-force (eg, operational), the data requires careful analysis.